KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 Share the word :)
 -->

-Dawn and Rachell talked about their non-traditional paths to becoming Django developers and the huge impact Django Girls has had on their lives.
-The impact of Django Girls came up often at the conference.
-Many Django careers have been started through [Django Girls](https://djangogirls.org/en/).

 Djangonaut Space is now [accepting applications](https://www.djangoproject.com/weblog/2023/oct/19/djangonaut-space-now-accepting-applications/)!

 Dawn and Rachell killing it on stage and keeping it real :)